All Episodes

 We'll find a way to send that to you.

-Well maybe, just maybe.
+Maybe, just maybe.

-So we have a bunch of clowns.
+So I have a bunch of clowns.

 That's off the table now.

-Busy taking territory after Christmas.
+Busy taking territory before Christmas.

 All right, Ray.

-I want trade.
+I want Trade.

 I want trade with Russia and trade with Ukraine, both.